HomayoonAlimohammadi/DjangoProject/README.md

 - note that you might be on branch master or main. when i did it, it was master, so if you faced an error, it's maybe because you need to git push origin master
 ## Session 34:
 - deploy our project into production using digital ocean platform
+- let's read about these:
+    - docker
+    - kubenetes
+    - database port
+    - migration